openvinotoolkit/openvino/docs/ops/activation/Elu_1.md

 \end{array}\right.
 \f]

-Where α, corresponds to *alpha* attribute.
+where α corresponds to *alpha* attribute.

 *Elu* is equivalent to *ReLU* operation when *alpha* is equal to zero.